pingcap/docs-cn/dev/how-to/deploy/orchestrated/offline-ansible.md

 1. A download machine

-    - The machine must have access to the Internet in order to download TiDB-Ansible, TiDB and related packages.
+    - The machine must have access to the Internet in order to download TiDB Ansible, TiDB and related packages.
     - For Linux operating system, it is recommended to install CentOS 7.3 or later.

 2. Several target machines and one Control Machine